realm/realm-js/integration-tests/README.md

 ### Running the tests during development

-For rapid iteration on the test suite, use the "start" script to run mocha in `--watch` mode.
+For rapid iteration on the test suite, use the "start" script to run mocha in "watch" mode.
 With this directory (`./integration-tests`) as working directory, run:

 ```bash
 npm start